Waste Management Strategy and Performance

-In land-scarce Singapore, general waste is sent to the waste-to-energy incineration plant, where energy is recovered through this process.
+In land-scarce Singapore, general waste is sent to the waste-to-energy incineration plant, where energy is recovered.
 The resulting incinerated ash is then transported to our only landfill — Semakau Island — for disposal.
 CDL engages NEA-licensed vendors to collect, treat and recycle waste from our managed buildings and construction sites.

-Recognising that Semakau landfill is expected to run out of space by 2035 and that construction debris cannot be incinerated and is thus directly sent to the landfill, we are driven to effectively manage our waste generation.
-Come 2030, CDL targets to reduce the waste intensity by 16% (from 2016 levels) for our office and industrial buildings by 16% from 2016 levels) for retail buildings by 2030.
+Recognising that Semakau Landfill is expected to run out of space by 2035, we are driven to effectively manage and reduce our waste generation1.
+CDL targets to reduce the waste intensity by 16% (from 2016 levels) for our office and industrial buildings and 12% (from 2016 levels) for retail buildings by 2030.
 We also intend to cap the waste intensity from our construction sites at 40 kg/m2 by 2030.

 Lifecycle Approach to Waste Management

-CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste, whenever feasible, across every stage of our project lifecycle.
-Adopting the waste management hierarchy approach, we also focus on reducing waste before considering reusing and recycling.
+CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste across every stage of our project lifecycle.
+Adopting the waste management hierarchy approach, we focus on reducing waste at the source before considering reusing and recycling.

 Waste Reduction Performance

-In the same year, about 742 tonnes of recyclable waste was collected from our managed buildings, 88% of which was paper.
-Since 2017, 100% of our tenants have been consistently participating in our paper recycling programme.
-At our retail properties, recycling bins and facilities are provided extensively to encourage recycling of paper, plastic, metal, food and e-waste by shoppers and tenants.
-As such, City Square Mall reported a recycling rate of 24% in 2019, which is above the currently reported national recycling rate of 11.4%3 for large malls.
+In the same year, about 567 tonnes of recyclable waste were collected from our managed buildings, 93% of which was paper.
+Since 2017, we have engaged tenants across all managed buildings to participate in our paper recycling programme.
+At our retail properties, recycling bins and facilities are provided to encourage the recycling of paper, plastic and metal by shoppers and tenants.
+In 2020, City Square Mall reported a recycling rate of 27%, which is above the national recycling rate of 11.4%3 for large malls.
 Out of 515 tonnes of recyclable waste collected at City Square Mall, 11 tonnes were attributed to food waste composted.